UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="Imp">`Imp`</a>: imperfect

 Zaar: The imperfect marks an unbounded process or state, seen from the point of view of its unfolding and not as a bounded or completed event.
 It can be used in any temporal context, past, present or future.
+The inflection follows the pattern "pronoun+_yáː_".

 #### Example

-TODO
+- _<b>ʧáː</b> pol =əm á Kámʃâk fáː !// "I like Kamshak I do!"

 ### <a name="ImpIter">`ImpIter`</a>: TODO